-The brand aesthetics you create for your own business can differentiate between success and failure.
-Brand aesthetic refers to the unique visual identity of a company that influences customer perception and engagement.
+The aesthetic brand you create for your own business can differentiate between success and failure.
 It sets you apart from competitors and helps customers identify with your brand.

 Brand aesthetics is an important part of brand identity that helps customers identify with your brand, create an emotional connection, and build brand loyalty.
 A brand aesthetic represents various elements such as colors, typography, illustrations, images, icons, etc.